bmanders716/bmanders716.github.io/cookbook.md

 Cutlets of Veal with Tomato Sauce.

-_Ingredients_--2†lb. of fillet of veal.
+_Ingredients_--2‡¨¢. of fillet of veal.
-               2 or 3†oz. of butter, or some of the fat skimmed from the stock-pot.
+               2 or 3‡Ø∫. of butter, or some of the fat skimmed from the stock-pot.
                1 pint of tomato sauce.
-               º†lb. macaroni, nicely stewed in milk and seasoned with Parmesan cheese.
+               Ï†¨b. macaroni, nicely stewed in milk and seasoned with Parmesan cheese.
                Some mashed potatoes.
                1 uncooked tomato.